ksgwxfan/hurdat2parser/README.md

 # hurdat2parser

-HURDAT2 [https://www.nhc.noaa.gov/data/#hurdat](https://www.nhc.noaa.gov/data/#hurdat) is a collection of individual records of Tropical Cyclones (the Atlantic is focused here), pieced together all in one file.
+HURDAT2 ([https://www.nhc.noaa.gov/data/#hurdat](https://www.nhc.noaa.gov/data/#hurdat)) is a collection of individual records of Tropical Cyclones.
+The Atlantic is focused here, but the NW Pacific HURDAT could easily be implemented via editing of string in parser file.
 The record goes from 1851 to the last complete season, typically released in May of each year.
 Storms in the record include subrecords of different times which yields a storm-track.
 Each of which have important data like center coordinates,wind speeds, pressures, designation status, landfalls, and more.

-This script was made by analyzing the HURDAT2 record.
-Each storm is treated like an object.
-Each time-entry is treated like a sub-object within the storm.
+Each storm is treated like its own object.
+Every time-entry is treated like a sub-object within each storm.
 This allows easier work with the data.
-Included is 'hurdat_all_05012019.txt' which is the latest (as of release) of the HURDAT2 data.
-A secondary script, 'hurdat2custom.py', is included.
+Included is `hurdat_all_05012019.txt` which is the latest (as of release) of the HURDAT2 data.
+A secondary script, `hurdat2custom.py`, is included.
 The intent is to allow further manipulation of the data to fit your needs, without the clutter of the main parser file.
 I like CSV's.
 Excel (and like-programs) are amazing at quick analysis.
 So outputting to CSV's enables a lot of possibilities, like placing maxwinds, minmslp, and ACE in one spreadsheet, enabling easy GUI sorting of the data.
-You could output the data to GIS or KML formats for mapping analysis and visualization.
-I included a simple function in the file demonstrating use.

 When working with data attributes already in the parser script, you can iterate through each storm via:
 ```python